marshallshen/security_architecture_and_engineering/case_study_mailer.md

 > `Question` Suppose the mailer can encrypt, decrypt, and digitally sign email.
 What privilege level should be used for those operations.

+### Encryption and Decryption
-### Encrypt private key with user-typed passphrase
+* Encrypt private key with user-typed passphrase
     > Sometimes we can crypto with hardware assistance

-## Where are the decryption and sigining done?
+* Where are the decryption and sigining done?
-> When is encryption done?
+* When is encryption done?

-> When is decryption done?
+* When is decryption done?
     - Think about environment
     - Decryption should `NOT` know the identity of sender, don't want to expose user signature.
     - Neither encryption nor decryption should happen at the Geataway.
+* Some content (eg. corporate emails), are public content
     > Should emails content be stored as `encrypted`?
-    - Some content (eg. corporate emails), are public content

 ## Signing message
 > Do I need to sign `every` message?